Aconcagua Polish Glacier Direct with Traverse

 The steeper Polish Glacier Direct Route has been the choice route in recent years.
 Although steeper, it is safer and easier due to fewer icy and exposed traverses than on the old Polish Route.
 On this spectacular, steep snow and ice climb we will use several running belays.

 In steeper icy sections we will climb pitches instead of using running belays, belaying and regrouping at every anchor.
 A long day of climbing will take us to the Summit Ridge at 22,000′ after the last steep pitch; a 55-60 degree narrow gully with the entire Glacier below at our feet.
 The final ridge is very long and gentle.
-After summiting, we descend quickly down the Normal Route to Independencia (20,790′) where we descend to our High Camp at 19,200′ to rest and spend the night.
+After summiting, we descend quickly down the Normal Route to Independencia (20,790′) and then down to our High Camp at 19,200′ to rest and spend the night.
 The next day we descend the Normal Route.

 • Amplified pulmonary oxygen absorption